 Diversity & Complexity

 The requirements in the Asia Pacific Region are highly complex and diverse.
-Some countries/regions, such as Hong Kong and the Philippines, recognize demonstration of compliance to requirements from the US FDA, whereas some countries such as China, Japan and South Korea require conformity assessment procedures to be carried out from approved laboratories for formal acceptance.
+Some countries such as China, Japan and South Korea require conformity assessment procedures to be carried out from approved laboratories for formal acceptance.

 General Laws and/or Standards for Key Countries in this Important Region

 |India||The Food Safety and Standards Act of 2006 (FSSA, No. 34 of 2006)|

 |Malaysia||Food Regulations of 1985 (P.U.
 (A) 437/1985), Part VI ‘Packages for food’|

 |Philippines||Republic Act No. 10611 (Food Safety Act of 2013)|

 |Singapore||Food Regulations under the Sale of Food Act, 1973|

 Similar to many jurisdictions around the world, many countries in this region restrict or prohibit the use of BPA in FCM and FCA.
 This includes, but is not limited to China, Japan, Malaysia and South Korea.
 In Australia, certain major retailers have voluntarily phased-out the use of BPA in polycarbonate plastic feeding bottles.

 |Baby bottles||Voluntary phase out by certain major retailers|